Advisors with Hidden Motives: Alternative Communication Protocols

+for some $\bar{x}\in\mathcal{X}$, satisfying $\bar{x}=\mathbb{E}\left[x|(x-\bar{x})y<0\right]$ if $\{(x-\bar{x})y<0\}\neq \varnothing$. \end{proposition} In evidence disclosure models where the advisor's motives are transparent -- for example, in the seminal works of Grossman (1981), Milgrom (1981) and Milgrom and Roberts (1986) -- equilibria feature full information revelation.
+The main insight is that any candidate equilibrium with some evidence concealment would ``unravel'' due to the receiver's (the buyer's) rational skepticism.
 Indeed, the threshold equilibria described in Proposition \ref{pr:5} can be consistent with the unravelling logic.
 Suppose the object's profitability is always positive ($y_{min}\geqslant0$), and conjecture a threshold equilibrium with some evidence concealment -- that is, suppose $\bar{x}\in(x_{min},x_{max})$.
 Then, because $y$ is always greater than $0$, it must be that $\bar{x}>\mathbb{E}\left[x|(x-\bar{x})y<0\right]$, and thus the equilibrium condition in Proposition \ref{pr:5} is not satisfied.
 Such a conjectured equilibrium would unravel: the buyer's posterior upon observing non-disclosure would be $\mathbb{E}\left[x|(x-\bar{x})y<0\right]$, which is strictly smaller than $\bar{x}$.
 Consequently, when the seller draws a signal realization just under $\bar{x}$, they strictly prefer to reveal it to the buyer, which is inconsistent with the initially conjectured equilibrium.
 An analogous unravelling argument applies if the object's profitability is always negative ($y_{max}\leqslant0$).

 However, when profitability can be both positive or negative, so that $0\in(y_{min},y_{max})$, then any equilibrium involves partial disclosure.
 There is some interior threshold $\bar{x}$ such that the seller discloses (only and) all ``good news'' about the object ($x\geqslant\bar{x}$) when profitability is positive, and (only and) all ``bad news'' ($x\leqslant\bar{x}$) about the object when profitability is negative.
 Partially uninformative equilibria do not unravel, because, upon observing non-disclosure, the buyer does not know whether the seller has ``good news'' but negative profitability or ``bad news'' but positive profitability.